-Internal quality control systems
+Audit quality control systems

-We refuse to settle for second best.
-Rigorous quality management systems and internal control processes, risk assessment measures and monitoring systems ensure we all live up to the high standards we set ourselves, the standards our clients expect.
-Nowhere are these more important than in the case of audit, our independence and the quality of our work are critical for our clients and professional regulators.
+Rigorous quality management systems and internal control processes, risk assessment measures and monitoring systems ensure we all live up to the high standards we set ourselves and the standards our clients expect.
+Nowhere are these more important than in the case of audit.
+Our independence and the quality of our work are critical for our clients and professional regulators.
 We have established a range of safeguards governing audit appointments and the independence of partners and staff.
 Each area of the business is required to have in place rigorous quality management procedures, including:

-- technical and procedural manuals, to ensure work is delivered to a consistently high standard; - training and development of all partners and staff (including induction and appraisal); - quality control procedures, to ensure each assignment meets required standards and quality; and - quality assurance processes, including retrospective reviews, to enable management to gain comfort that procedures are in place, are operating and are effective.
+- technical and procedural manuals, to ensure work is delivered to a consistently high standard; - training and development of all partners and staff (including induction and appraisal); - quality control procedures, to ensure each assignment meets required standards and quality; and - quality assurance processes, including retrospective reviews, to enable management to gain comfort that procedures in place are operating and effective.